5-Herb Detox Tea Formula

 Why Licorice Root Anchors This Formula

-Licorice root (Glycyrrhiza glabra) serves as the foundation of this blend, and for good reason.
-Beyond its natural sweetness that makes the tea palatable, licorice brings profound hepatoprotective properties to the formula.
-The active compound glycyrrhizin has been extensively studied for its anti-inflammatory, antioxidant, and liver-protecting effects.
+Licorice root (Glycyrrhiza glabra) serves as the foundation of this blend.
+Beyond its natural sweetness that makes the tea palatable, licorice brings profound hepatoprotective properties.
+The active compound glycyrrhizin has been extensively studied for its anti-inflammatory, antioxidant, and liver-protecting effects.1

 Research suggests glycyrrhizin helps protect liver cells from various forms of damage, including viral hepatitis, toxin exposure, and oxidative stress.
-Studies indicate it may support the liver's natural regeneration processes while reducing inflammation that can lead to chronic conditions like fatty liver disease and cirrhosis.
+Studies indicate it may support the liver's natural regeneration processes while reducing inflammation that can lead to chronic conditions like fatty liver disease and cirrhosis.2 Licorice also supports overall digestive health, which directly impacts liver function through reducing the toxic burden.

 Perhaps most importantly for modern life, licorice supports adrenal function and helps regulate cortisol levels.
 Chronic stress taxes the liver just as surely as poor diet or toxin exposure.
 By supporting the body's stress response, licorice addresses one of the often-overlooked aspects of liver health.